-The City Clerk will, however, index and maintain the following general administrative records in the Public Records Division to make them available for public inspection and copying:
+The City Clerk will, however, index and maintain the following general administrative records in the Public Records Center to make them available for public inspection and copying:

-- Ordinances; - Resolutions; - policies adopted by the City Council; - minutes of the regular meetings of the City Council; - any related amendments, revisions and repeals; and - all public contracts, deeds, easements and leases.
+- Ordinances - Resolutions - policies adopted by the City Council - minutes of the regular meetings of the City Council - any related amendments, revisions and repeals - all public contracts, deeds, easements and leases.

 Other records that relate to the specific function or responsibility of a particular department shall be maintained in the offices of the particular department.
-The Public

-Records Officer will coordinate responses to public records requests with the departments, and responsive records shall be made available for public inspection and copying in the Public Records Division in accordance with Chapter 42.56 RCW and BCC 2.26.080.
+The Public Records Officer will coordinate responses to public records requests with the departments, and responsive records shall be made available for public inspection and copying at the Public Records Center in accordance with Chapter 42.56 RCW and BCC 2.26.080.

 - e.
 Organization of records.
 City departments will maintain records in a reasonably organized manner and the City will take reasonable actions to protect records from damage and disorganization. - f.
 Retention of records.
 The City is not required to retain all records it creates or uses.
-The State Attorney General's Local Records Committee approves a general retention schedule for local agency records (including cities) that are common to most agencies.
+The State Attorney General's Local Records Committee approves a general retention schedule for local agency records (including cities) that is common to most agencies.
 Individual agencies may seek approval from the Local Records Committee for retention schedules specific to their agency or that, due to their particular business needs, must be kept longer than provided in the general schedule.
-The retention schedules for local agencies are available at https://www.sos.wa.gov/archives/RecordsManagement/Managing-City-Records.aspx.
+The retention schedules for local agencies are available at www.secstate.wa.gov/archives/gs.aspx.